blmr/microservices-ecs-demo/examples/manual/README.md

 # 2. Add ECS instance to the ECS Cluster

 ## 1. Create an IAM role for EC2 instance
   1. Go to IAM > Roles > Create role.
-Name it "EcsInstanceRole"
-  2. Select Role Type: "Amazon EC2 Role for EC2 Container Service"
+  2. Select EC2 Container Service
-  3. Choose "AmazonEC2ContainerServiceforEC2Role" policy
+  3. Select your use case: "Amazon EC2 Role for EC2 Container Service"
-  4. Review and finish the Role creation
+  4. Name the role "EcsInstanceRole"

 ## 2. Create Security Groups for ECS instances and ELBs.
   1. Create SG named "EcsInstanceSecurityGroup".
 Make sure ports _inbound tcp ports 22 and 8080_ are opened to _Anywhere(0.0.0.0/0)_